razerofficial/UE4_XDK_SampleApp/README.md

-# Latest

-* Note: Visit the [Chroma Animation Guide](https://chroma.razer.com/ChromaGuide/) to find the latest supported plugin for Chroma RGB.
+# This Repository Has Moved

-* Note: This is the current Chroma SDK supported plugin for UE4.
+* Note: This plugin is deprecated.
+For the latest plugins go to the `WYVRN` documentation at [doc.wyvrn.com](https://doc.wyvrn.com/).

-* Note: Check the [Chroma Animation Guide](https://chroma.razer.com/ChromaGuide/) for UE5 support.

 ## Table of contents